kathy-t/workflow-dockstore-yml/README.md

 # workflow-dockstore-yml
-A repo that includes .dockstore.yml.
+A repository that includes .dockstore.yml.
 I edited this README.